-“I’m a keen ‘Yoga Geek’ who wants to explore this Yoga tradition in more depth.”
+“I’m a keen ‘Yoga Geek’ who wants to explore different Yoga traditions in more depth.”

 What is Somatic Scaravelli Yoga?